jaclu/tmux-packet-loss/README.md

 ||
 @packet-loss_prefix           | " pkt loss: " | Prefix for status when displayed
 @packet-loss_suffix           | " "           | Suffix for status when displayed
+@packet-loss_hook_idx         | 41            | Index for session-closed hook, only needs changing if it collides with other usages of session-closed using this index

 ## My config and sample outputs